 Most people, even some experienced Realtors, think cash flow is the gross revenue generated from a rental property.
 Unfortunately, that is not true.
 Cash Flow is similar to Net Operating Income, but also includes some calculations for future expenses.
 Let me explain…

-Monthly Revenue – TRIMVCG = Cash Flow
+Monthly Revenue – TRIMMVC = Cash Flow

-What is TRIMVCG?
+What is TRIMMVC?
 Glad you asked.

 Taxes: usually a known quantity by visiting your county’s Property Appraisers site.

 Repairs: I typically estimate these between 5-10%.
 The range is based on the amount of repair work done prior to placing a tenant.
 The work performed up front, the lower the percentage and vice versa.